Resources for small (remote) businesses

 Obviously, these are our preferences, and this is by no means an exhaustive list.
 Though, we do add and change this list as we find better resources that help us all.
 As such, we always look for companies that are aligned with our values.
 So if you represent a company interested in working with us please get in touch.

 What is the best computer for a digital nomad?
 Well, as with everything, it depends… on the type of job you do.
 For us, the Microsoft Surface Pro is our laptop device of choice.
 And after more than three years of travelling full-time, we have reduced our (other) hardware requirements down to the bare minimum to do our jobs.
 All we carry these days are the following

 When people think of an office productivity suite, Google and Microsoft tend to come to mind.
 And for good reason: while there are other alternatives on the market, those two do remain the most popular tools for business users.
 Both offer similar functionality (word processing, spreadsheets and file storage) but differ on other aspects.
 For example, Microsoft offers both desktop and cloud deployments of its Office suite, while Google’s G-Suite (formerly Google Apps) is cloud-only.

-We use Microsoft Office 365 Business Premium as it contains the productivity tools (Excel, Outlook, OneNote, PowerPoint and Word) that we have worked with in our corporate careers for many years.
+We use Microsoft 365 Business Standard as it contains the productivity tools (Excel, Outlook, OneNote, PowerPoint and Word) that we have worked with in our corporate careers for many years.
 It is subscription-based, which means we pay an annual fee to keep it up to date.